-International Law for Paralegals
+International Business Law Workshop

 This workshop addresses the global context of cross-border interactions, be they business oriented, political, or criminal in character.
 By citing the many international covenants, treaties, and uniform rules, a strong case can be made that international law truly does exist, although it differs from the American notions of law found in state and federal codes and cases.
 The corpus of international law consists of treaties, conventions, customs, generally accepted principles among nations, and learned expositions (such as international tribunals and respected scholars).
 The increase in the number and influence of international institutions speaks to the growing importance of understanding international law which in many ways reflects its European roots.